LivyChops/SRTest/README.md

 # SRTest
 Trying to get Proligence Module to work with custom [unsuccessfully]

-Run the following SQL script 'BlogDemos' in root directory and make sure AJAX Get url is correct re: Local port number
+Create a DB 'BlogDemos' and run the following SQL script 'BlogDemos' in root directory and make sure the AJAX Get url is correct re: Local port number in Messages.js